 Ultimately, when deciding on which platform to use, we always weigh the pros and cons with our goals in view.
 We’ve grown comfortable with using all three of these packages simultaneously to keep our hiring strategy flexible and adaptable.
 However, if we were asked to choose only one, the obvious choice would be Hiredly.

 Recently, we’ve noticed a growing success rate in our hiring strategy with Hiredly.
 In fact, 50% of our new hires in the year 2020 alone came from the app.
 How does Hiredly hit all the right spots as one of our top hiring platforms?

 As a web and app agency, we are always on the lookout for young, open, tech savvy, and creative minds.
 Hiredly gives us better access to Millennial and Gen Z job seekers, while still including seasoned and experienced creatives.

 Tip-Top Product Experience

 One huge thing that sets Hiredly apart from their competitors is their amazing user experience.
 For both employers and job seekers, it’s just easy to use.
 Despite operating equally on both web and mobile, their mobile-first approach has definitely been a game changer for job portals.

 Posting a job listing has never been easier with job slots.
 Credits are fully customisable on Hiredly.
-This means we decide the number of slots we want, without settling on packages that don’t properly meet our needs.
+Which means we decide the number of slots we want, without settling on packages that don’t properly meet our needs.
 We can also repost and replace job listings as much as we like, within a 12-month period.
 This is extremely cost-effective for us and fits our strategy like a glove.